Unemployment Compensation: Disqualification – Voluntary Quit

 You can choose to come to Charleston and personally appear to discuss your case.
 But you are not required to appear in person at the Board of Review meeting.
 You can choose just to submit a written letter stating why you think the administrative judge was right (or wrong).
 If you submit a written letter, you must send a copy to the employer at the same time.

 The Board will look at whether the administrative judge was right or wrong, based on the evidence and information the judge was given.
 Again, the Board will not take new evidence or testimony.
 If you didn’t provide all the necessary information at your hearing, you are just out of luck.

 The Board of Review proceeding is very short.
 The Board often gives only 5 or 10 minutes to each case, for BOTH sides to state their position.

 Especially if you live a long way from Charleston, contact Legal Aid to see if we can represent you at the Board of Review meeting.
 It is SO IMPORTANT to make sure your case is presented clearly and effectively at the Board level.

 Usually within about one to three weeks after the Board discussion, they will mail you a written decision in your case.
 Either side has the right to file a further appeal.
-However, the next appeal has to go the Circuit Court of Kanawha County.
+However, the next appeal has to go the Intermediate Court of Appeals.
 So it is much more difficult.